manimino/ducks/dbox/frozen/how_it_works.md

 ### Wrap up

 Using low-level array operations is wonderful when you can do it.
-The FrozenFilterBox performance and efficiency are very good.
+The FrozenDBox performance and efficiency are very good.

 Further optimization would probably look like:
  - Numba, which was not used due to requirements conflicts (it's pretty restrictive)
  - Rewriting in a compiled language
  - Bypassing the GIL
- - Running in a distributed form (many FrozenFilterBox services executing queries in parallel)
+ - Running in a distributed form (many FrozenDBox services executing queries in parallel)

 But within the limits of being a versatile Python container - this is probably the best you can get.